Cat-sushi/fmatch/README.md

 ```

 This makes the server reload the database, reread the configurations and the settings, and purge the result chache.
+This is useful when the denial lists are updated or the configurations/ settings are modified.

 ### Get normalized text as a key of join with other properties of the denial lists